joeyokeefe/memory-game/README.md

 # memory-game
-A web based memory game using JavaScript
+A web based memory game using vanilla JavaScript